True Friends and Brothers

 The Pennsylvania government offered a reward of $600 for the capture of anyone involved.
 But the attackers were never identified, and no one was ever brought to justice.

-The Paxton Boys’ workhouse raid was timed for Sunday morning when most Lancastrians would be at church.
+The Paxton Boys’ workhouse raid was timed for Tuesday morning when most Lancastrians would be at church for a special Christmas service.
 As a result, there are no first-person accounts.
-Further complicating the matter is the fact that it was another 15 years before the event was even documented by any historians.
-This much is true…the massacre of the Conestogas is a dark chapter in Lancaster history.
+Further complicating the matter is that it was another 15 years before any historians even documented the event.
+This much is true…the massacre of the Conestogas is a dark chapter in Lancaster’s history.

 Also shown is a lithograph of the Lancaster County workhouse, the rear entrance to the Fulton Theater containing original foundation stones from the workhouse, and a plaque on the building commemorating the site.